BirdeeHub/lzextras/README.md

   require('lze').h.lsp.get_ft_fallback()
 ```

-and you may set the fallback function for getting filetypes using:
+And you may set the fallback function for getting filetypes using:

 ```lua
   ---@type fun(f: fun(name: string):string[])